 Leeper plans to attend Willamette University to pursue a degree in music.

 He was one of five nominees for the 2020 award.

 Sadie began singing performances in her church as a child, took piano lessons from the age of 6 until the 7th grade and was in the Missoula Children’s Theater production of “Little Red Riding Hood” at the age of 12.
 She has been a member of the concert band for 7 years and currently plays in the clarinet section.
 She has been a member of the Jazz Band for 5 years, participated in various choir ensembles including the High School Treble Triad Girls Choir for 4 years and was in the WMEA All-State choirs for the past 2 years.
 She has been in several productions of the Pullman High School Drama Club.

-She plans to attend Eastern Washington University majoring in General Music Education.
+She attends Eastern Washington University majoring in General Music Education.